MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 ### Goals
 The highest priority right now is a suite essential plugins for mixing (and essential effects for manipulating audio clips).
 The goal is to aim for at-least "pretty good" quality.
 We of course don't have the resources to compete with industry leaders such as FabFilter and iZotope.
 But the quality of the built-in effects should be good enough to where most producers can acheive a decent/statisfactory mix with only internal plugins.

-To ease development of this DSP, I highly recommend porting & improving already-existing open source plugins if one is available for our use case.
+To ease development of this DSP, I highly recommend porting & modifying already-existing open source plugin DSP if one is available for our use case.
 There is no need to reinvent the wheel when there is already great DSP out there, (especially since we have such a small team at the moment).
-I'll highlight some of my favorite open source effects and synths in this document I feel would be helpful to port.
+I'll highlight some of my favorite open source effects and synths in this document I feel would be helpful to port as a starting point.

 Synthesizers and exotic effects are currently lower on the priority list, but are still welcome for contribution right now!